mernri/doctoscript/readme.md

 # DoctoScript

-DoctoScript is a Python script designed to check appointment availability for a specific practitioners on Doctolib and send a WhatsApp notification when a slot becomes available.
+DoctoScript is a simple ython script designed to check appointment availability for a practitioner on Doctolib and send a WhatsApp notification when a slot becomes available.
 It regularly checks for open appointments and alerts the user if any are found.

 ## Setup